(Editor’s note: This is the second in a two-part series on buying and selling a vehicle at a collector car auction. The first segment covered buying.)

 To start, selling a collector car at auction can have a couple of advantages over selling person-to-person, either online or through your network of friends in the collector car hobby.

-- Auctions can often do a better job of marketing your car than you can yourself.
+- Auctions can often do a better job of marketing your car than you could yourself.
 These companies have marketing and PR teams that promote the sale and even your specific car via their network of advertising and partnerships.
 This can lead to record sale prices.

 - Through their marketing, auction companies bring hundreds or even thousands of qualified buyers to their events, giving your car an audience that it is not likely to get when sold privately.